eiskrenkov/grape-routing-issue-demo/README.md

 2. `(export SHOULD_WORK=false; bundle; bundle exec rails s)`

-will use grape v2.0.0 respond with 404
+will use grape v2.1.0 and respond with 404